Parker Meadows: Professional career

-Detroit Tigers

-The Detroit Tigers selected Meadows in the second round, with the 44th overall selection, of the 2018 MLB Draft.
+The Detroit Tigers selected Meadows in the second round, with the 44th overall selection, of the 2018 MLB draft.
 Meadows signed with the Tigers organization and received a $2.5 million signing bonus, nearly a full $1 million above the slot value for the 44th overall pick.
 Meadows began his professional career with the rookie-level Gulf Coast League Tigers, where he hit .284 with an OBP of .376, to go with four home runs in just 22 games.
 He would get called up to the Low-A Connecticut Tigers to finish the rest of the 2018 campaign where he continued the strong start to his professional career, going 6-for-19 (.316 average) in his six games at that level.
 In the lead-up to, and following, the 2019 season, he would be listed within the top 12 Tigers prospects in the organization by various outlets, including a rating as high as ninth.

 In that 2019 season, Meadows spent the entire year with the Single-A West Michigan Whitecaps.
 Meadows saw a dip in productivity, falling to a .221 batting average and .296 OBP, however he also hit seven home runs and drove in 40 RBIs while stealing 14 bases.
 He walked 47 times over the course of the season, though he struck out 113 times as well.
 Meadows was not selected to be part of the Tigers alternate training squad for the shortened 2020 MLB season, however, with the cancellation of the 2020 minor league season, Meadows continued to work out at his parents' residence in Loganville and Grayson High School.
 On September 3, Meadows was among four Tigers minor league players called up for the Tigers' alternate training site in Toledo.